 The drain in your bathtub closes to allow you to hold water in the tub, such as for a bath or washing clothes.
 The problem arises when you have a bathtub drain that refuses to close.
-You can fix the two main type of bathtub drains, the plug type and the lift and turn type, yourself.
-Disassembling the plug type is required in order to service the parts inside.
-A tool called a bathtub drain removal tool will help you service the lift and turn type.
+You can fix the two main types of bathtub drains — the plunger type and the lift-and-turn type — yourself.

+First, loosen the screws holding the overflow assembly in place.
+This is the metal plate on the side of the tub located just underneath the bathtub spout.
 Pull the overflow assembly cover out of the tub.
 There will be a link leading down to the plug in a fully functional drain of this type, and you'll need to reach inside the overflow tube and feel around with your fingers for the link if you do not see it attached.

 Lift the large part of the drain off of the lift rod and examine the pull rod assembly.
 Extend it to the open position and clean it off with a toothbrush.
 Apply silicone grease to the rod.
 Lift it up and down several times to ensure that it is opening correctly.
 If the rod mechanism no longer functions, you'll need to replace the flange assembly.

 Roll out a bead of plumber's tape.
 Press this into place around the underside lip of a new drain and stopper assembly.
 Insert the new flange into place in the tub.
 Tighten it by turning it clockwise as you press down firmly.

 Extend the center rod to the upright position by pulling it up.
 Place the large portion of the drain over the rod.
 Thread the handle into the top of the rod and screw into place clockwise.
 The drain should now stay open.